A world class provision

 - Each lecture typically lasts around 50 minutes.

-- Depending on the subject anywhere between 30 and several hundred students may attend.
+- Depending on the subject anywhere between up to several hundred students may attend.

 - Many lecturers are working at the forefront of their fields, so lectures are a fantastic opportunity to find out about the latest research and be inspired by leading academics.

-- These provide the opportunity to explore a particular topic in more detail.
+- These provide the opportunity to explore particular topics in more detail.

 - They're usually for medium–sized groups (between 10 and 30 students) and last between one and two hours.

-- They're led by lecturers, but are more interactive than lectures and you're expected to contribute actively to the discussions.
+- They're led by academics, but are more interactive than lectures and you're expected to actively contribute to the discussions.

 - Practicals teach you the hands-on skills and techniques that you need to be able to apply your knowledge in subjects with a practical element to them.